 - a.
 This position cannot be filled by a current REP/Thunder coach. - b.
-Set coach application date, collect coach applications and arrange for coach selection committee, as per policy. - c.
+Set coach application date, collect coach applications and arrange for coach selection committee as per policy. - c.
 Communicate coach selection to all coaches who applied and to the MHMSA Executive. - d.
-Arrange for (2-3) assessments of each division and unbiased assessors (based on the guidelines from MHMSA Executive mass or individual team assessments). - e.
+Arrange for 2-3 assessments of each division and unbiased assessors (based on the guidelines from MHMSA Executive mass or individual team assessments).

+- e.
 Arrange for volunteers to run drills and registration for assessments.
 Ensure credibility of assessments. - f.
 Explicitly explain assessment rubric to assessors so the process is accurate and credible. - g.
 Arrange for any needed equipment or facility for assessments. - h.
 Tally assessment data (with the President and either a Vice President or Director of Player/Coach Development) and advise coach of the assigned roster. - i.
-Collect final roster, inclusive of assistant coaches and team manager. - j.
+Collect final roster, inclusive of assistant coaches applications and team manager(s) name(s). - j.
 Liaison between MHMSA and the provincial program. - k.
 Sit on any Provincial hosting committees. - l.
 Work with the President, Rep/Thunder Coordinator and other communities to facilitate the Southern Alberta Softball Series. - m.
-Collect Thunder award selections and the Sportsmanship and Character nominations and compile for MHMSA Executive vote. - n.
-Oversee the Rep/Thunder Coordinator position and assist where needed.
+Collect Thunder award selections and the Sportsmanship and Character nominations and compile for MHMSA Executive vote.
+Order awards and certificates for Thunder award winners and present at the AGM. - n.
+Oversee the Rep/Thunder Coordinator position and assist where needed. - o.
+Keep record of any coach discipline and resulting demerits.
+Issue letters to coaches outlining the disciplinary action as well as demerit points and relevant information regarding the timeframe the demerits will stay on their record. - p.
+Assist with tracking of provincial team budgets and finances.